SeqWare/seqware/seqware-distribution/docs/site/content/docs/17-plugins.md

 ##  HelloWorld
+net.sourceforge.seqware.pipeline.plugins.HelloWorld
-net.sourceforge.seqware.pipeline.plugins.HelloWorldA very simple HelloWorld to show how to make plugins.
+A very simple HelloWorld to show how to make plugins.

 | Command-line option | Description |
 |--------------------|--------------|